learnbyexample/learn_gnused/gnu_sed.md

 a:b:c:d
 ```

 For multiple output files, use `-e` for each file.
-Don't use `;` as that will be interpreted as part of the filename!
+Don't use `;` between commands as that will be interpreted as part of the filename!

 ```bash
 $ seq 20 | sed -n -e 's/5/five/w 5.txt' -e 's/7/seven/w 7.txt'